ITU-BDSA2024-GROUP20/Chirp/docs/report.md

 </figure>

 ## Sequence of functionality/calls through Chirp!
-<redColor>With a UML sequence diagram, illustrate the flow of messages and data
+<redColo>With a UML sequence diagram, illustrate the flow of messages and data
 through your Chirp! application.
-Start with an HTTP request that is sent by an unauthorized user to the root endpoint of your application and end with the completely rendered web-page that is returned to the user.</redColor>
+Start with an HTTP request that is sent by an unauthorized user to the root endpoint of your application and end with the completely rendered web-page that is returned to the user.</redColo>

-<redColor>Make sure that your illustration is complete.
+<redColo>Make sure that your illustration is complete.
 That is, likely for many of
 you there will be different kinds of "calls" and responses.
 Some HTTP calls and responses, some calls and responses in C# and likely some more.
 (Note the previous sentence is vague on purpose.
-I want you create a complete illustration.)</redColor>
+I want you create a complete illustration.)</redColo>

 <figure>